-Message Description Started vendor The license server manager logs this message whenever it starts a new vendor daemon.
+Message Description Server started on host for: feature_list A (possibly new) server was started for the features listed.
+Shutting down vendor The license server manager is shutting down the vendor daemon vendor.
+SIGCHLD received.
+Killing child servers.
+A vendor daemon logs this message when a shutdown was requested by the license daemon.
+Started vendor The license server manager logs this message whenever it starts a new vendor daemon.
 TIMESTAMP A vendor daemon logs this message at regular intervals.
 The default interval between vendor daemon timestamps is 6 hours 5 minutes.
-A license server manager (1madmin or 1mgrd) logs this message at regular intervals.
+A license server manager (lmadmin or lmgrd) logs this message at regular intervals.
 The default interval between license server manager timestamps is 6 hours.
 Trying to connect to host The daemon is attempting a connection to host.
-UPGRADE: " <feature>"(x->y licenses)</feature> Identical checkout requests (using the LM_A_CHECKOUT_DATA attribute) has incremented the number of licenses checked out for a given feature within the same license job.
-The previous request checked out x licenses, while latest request has checked out y licenses, for a total of $x+y$ licenses checked out for the feature.
+UPGRADE: " <feature>"(x-&gt;y licenses)</feature> Identical checkout requests (using the LM_A_CHECKOUT_DATA attribute) has incremented the number of licenses checked out for a given feature within the same license job.
+The previous request checked out $x$ licenses, while latest request has checked out $y$ licenses, for a total of $x + y$ licenses checked out for the feature.